Back to News

-When going on holiday to Cornwall, you’ll probably find a Cornish pasty between your hands at one point or another.
+While staying at holiday cottages in Cornwall, you’ll probably find a Cornish pasty between your hands at one point or another.
 What you might not realise, however, is that the origins of the pasty go back at least eight centuries!
 Here we give you a brief rundown of what has made the pasty Cornwall’s most treasured food.

 cornish pasty at the beach